-The whole week culminates in a special kid-crafted FRIDAY NIGHT DINNER THEATER for the children's guests of honor.
-Art, Music & Drama Majors showcase their original artwork, songs and theatrics… while the Cooking Majors serve up the meal they prepped all week!
+The whole week culminates on Friday night with a special kid-crafted DESSERT THEATER for kids’ families.
+Art, Dance, Music & Drama Majors will showcase their original artwork, dance, songs & theatrics… while the Confection Majors serve up desserts!

-While kids will experience all four creative arts throughout the week, each participant must choose one in which to “major.”
+While kids will experience all five creative arts throughout the week, each participant must choose one in which to “major.”
 Their major will be their primary focus throughout the week, while still participating in the other arts.
-Cooking is available to incoming 4th-6th graders.
+The Confection Major is available to incoming 4th-5th graders only.

-Below is a basic overview of each of the four Creative Arts Majors:
+Below is a basic overview of each of our five Creative Arts Majors:

 DRAMA - The theater is where you don’t need much to tell a great story.
-Using just 3 boxes—a costume box, a theater box, and a boom box—Drama Majors will use their whole bodies to perform dramatic stories with characters, actions, and emotions.
+Through theatre games and exercises, Drama Majors will learn how to use their whole bodies to act out scenes and stories for their audience to follow.

-MUSIC - Is there any more powerful storyteller than our music?
-Throughout history, music has been a transporter, a change-agent, a deeper-truth-reminder, a strength-giver, a call to dance.
-Music Majors will explore sound and music in all its richness, learning how to make music by using their bodies as instruments.
+MUSIC - Is there any art more inspiring than music?
+Throughout history, music has been a transporter, a strength-giver, a deeper-truth-reminder, a call to move.
+Music Majors will explore music and sound in all its richness, learning how to make music with their bodies as instruments.

-Each day kids will check-in at the right side of the church and connect with their crew leader and small group of peers who share the same major.
-Here’s what the camp schedule will look like during the week before Friday Night’s Dinner Theater:
+Each day kids will check-in at the right side of the church and connect with their crew leader and a group of 6-8 peers who share the same major.
+Here’s what the camp schedule will look like during the week before Friday Night’s Dessert Theater: